Verifying and Optimizing Compact NUMA-Aware Locks on Weak Memory Models

 \section{Conclusion}

-In this work, we have reported our efforts in verifying and optimizing the CNA lock on WMMs.
-Using \sys, we derived a safe and efficient set of barriers (with their associated memory order modes).
-Using a client code with 3, 4 and 5 threads, we showed the implementation is correct on WMMs on the maximally-relaxed sequence of barriers.
+We have reported our efforts in verifying and optimizing the CNA lock on WMMs.
+Using \vsync, we derived a safe and efficient set of barriers (with their associated memory order modes).
+Using a client code with 3, 4, and 5 threads, we showed that the implementation is correct on WMMs with the maximally-relaxed sequence of barriers.

 We also studied the CNA patch that is currently under review to be integrated into the Linux kernel.
-Although we could not run our optimization on the patch, we could verify its correctness on LKMM by applying few simplifications to the \qspinlock code.
+Although we could not run our optimization on the patch, we could analyze it by applying few simplifications to the \qspinlock code.
 We proved that the patch (v15) is correct under \arm and \power.
 We described the violations found by \dartagnan under LKMM and explained how to fix them.